This is the last of my poems inspired by Richard Feynman’s book Six Easy Pieces. This poem is from Lecture 6: Quantum Behavior

 They’re both and they’re neither, no one can explain.

-This is what happens, the answer’s the same.
+This is what happens, always the same.

-It’s thoroughly proven, nature’s this way.
+It’s thoroughly proven that nature’s this way.

 The math is so simple, the words fall away.